-We mainly use acupuncture to treat muscle and bone problems, such as arthritis, hip dysplasia and intervertebral disc disease.
-It can also be used to treat certain skin, neurological and respiratory problems.
+Sophie qualified as a veterinary acupuncturist in 2016.
+She uses acupuncture to treat a large variety of painful conditions, such as arthritis, hip dysplasia and intervertebral disc disease.
+She can also use acupuncture to treat certain skin, neurological and respiratory problems.

 Acupuncture is one of the safest therapies around if practised by a competent acupuncturist.
 The needles used for acupuncture are sterilised thin stainless steel, they are never re-used.
 Occasionally a brief moment of sensitivity occurs as the needle is placed, once the needles are in place most animals relax some may even fall asleep.
 It is very rare to have side effects to acupuncture, but occasionally an animal’s condition may temporarily deteriorate before it improves.

 Acupuncture on animals is legally classified as “an act of veterinary surgery” and so must always be carried out by an appropriately qualified veterinary surgeon.
 It is important that the animal has a full clinical examination to determine the exact problem or problems, the practitioner can then make an informed decision on the appropriate points to use in order to treat them.